Stress & Overthinking

 "Stealing a feeling" is a critical first step, but it's just one part of the full, 4-step programming technique.
 The real magic happens when you take that powerful feeling and intentionally attach it to a specific moment you want to change.

 The other steps are Picking What You Want, Putting Them Together, and Testing the Result.
-This is how you take that incredible feeling you just generated and combine it with a real situation—like speaking up in class or asking for what you want—to train your brain to associate that moment with power instead of fear.
+This is how you take that incredible feeling you just generated and combine it with a real situation, like speaking up in class or asking for what you want, to train your brain to associate that moment with power instead of fear.

 Conclusion: What Are You Rehearsing?

-Your brain is going to practice something.
+Your brain is going to practise something.
 The only question is whether you let it rehearse the old patterns of staying stuck or whether you decide to program it for success.
 When you do, your body will move like it's already done this.
 Because in your brain, it has.

 So, what has your brain been rehearsing today, and what will you program it to expect instead?